John-Piper/wrappr/README.md

 Here is a brief description of some functionality the wrappr package has to offer:

--   set up functions that can be called later keeping a copy of the arguments.
+-   Set up functions that can be called later keeping a copy of the arguments.
 Flexibility to update or add arguments and change the function to call.

--   set a temporary working directory to work with a function that deals with I/O to maintain the current working directory.
+-   Set a temporary working directory to work with a function that deals with I/O to maintain the current working directory.

 -   Get an existing variable from the environment or create a new variable if it does not exist.
 Great for loading large files once when re-running development code.

--   print a messages to the console before and after a function call.
+-   Print a messages to the console before and after a function call.

 ## Installation